This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your leg or arm turns pale or blue.

-- Your leg or arm becomes hot or cold.
+- Your leg or arm feels hot or cold.

 - Your arm or leg feels warm, tender, and painful.
 It may look swollen and red.